-We might do a big fancy brunch on the weekends, but microwave oatmeal is our go-to for a quick breakfast on weekday mornings.
+We might do a big fancy brunch on the weekends, but microwave oatmeal is our go-to for a quick healthy breakfast on most weekday mornings.
 It’s Pete’s favorite breakfast.
+Especially when topped with walnuts, fresh fruit, and a sprinkle of cinnamon.
 And since we’re working from home, we’ve perfected a toothsome flavorful bowl of microwaved oats with a variety of fun toppings so it never gets boring.

 There are lots of tips for you below to help you make the tastiest microwave oatmeal in under two minutes.
-We show you how to get the oats/liquid ratio just right, how to make sure it doesn’t boil over, and a bunch of ideas for toppings too.
+We show you how to get the oats/liquid ratio just right, how to make sure it doesn’t boil over and create a mess, plus we list a bunch of ideas for toppings too.